 There is another, more subtle variation of this gesture that is most commonly observed during conversations.
 One hand grips the other from the top as shown in the image below:

-It is done by a person who feels confident about what’s going on but at the same time also has some doubts in the back of his mind.
+It is done by a person who feels confident about what’s going on, but also has some doubts in the back of their mind.

-While the conventional steeple indicates that a person feels confident, the subtle steeple indicates that a person is feeling not-so-confident confident.
+While the conventional steeple shows a person feels confident, the subtle steeple shows a person is feeling ‘not-so-confident’ confident.
 The gripping in this gesture is an attempt to regain control that is lost because of the doubts.

 The steeple and debates

-The knowledge of the meaning behind the steepling hands gesture can be very useful in debates, discussions, and negotiations.
-Watch when people make the steepling hands gesture as they are talking and note the corresponding points and topics.
+In debates and discussions, watch when people make this gesture as they are talking and note the corresponding points and topics.
 These are their strong points.

-There’s no point in wasting your efforts trying to argue against these points because they’ve probably backed up these points with strong proofs, reasons or statistics.
+There’s no point in wasting your efforts trying to argue against these points.
+They’ve probably backed up these points with solid proofs, reasons, and statistics.

-Instead, if you focus on the topics that they’re not so sure about and argue against those, then your odds of gaining the upper hand in the debate will increase.
+Instead, if you focus on the topics they’re not so sure about and argue against those, your odds of gaining the upper hand will increase.

-Also, people tend to be very stubborn about the things that they’re cocksure about.
-So when you’re trying to convince someone, you can avoid such topics and focus on the ones they themselves are unsure about.
+Also, people tend to be very stubborn about the things they’re cocksure about.
+So when you’re trying to convince someone during a negotiation, you can avoid such topics and focus on the ones they’re unsure about.

 I’m not saying that you should always avoid the topics that the other person is sure about.
-If the person is open-minded, he’ll still listen to you if he holds a contrary opinion strongly.
+If a person is open-minded, they’ll still listen to you even if they hold a contrary opinion.
 But most people are far from open-minded.

-They’ll hold on to their opinions very stubbornly so knowing beforehand what topics they are not willing to put up on the table for scrutiny can save you a lot of time and energy.
+They’ll hold on to their opinions stubbornly.
+So knowing beforehand what topics they’re not willing to put up on the table for scrutiny can save you a lot of time and energy.